haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-new-0.7.md

 With TDS, we can calculate the amount of coffee compounds in the beverage based on its weight, and then calculate the extraction yield.
 The extraction yield is highly correlated with the flavor of coffee and is one of the most important (and objective) indicators.

-Jonathan Gagné wrote a very detailed article in 2019 telling us how to calculate the extraction yield, so I won't reinvent the wheel here.
+Jonathan Gagné wrote a very detailed article in 2019 explaining how to calculate the extraction yield, so I won't reinvent the wheel here.
 Please refer to his masterpiece [Measuring and Reporting Extraction Yield](https://coffeeadastra.com/2019/02/17/measuring-and-reporting-extraction-yields/).

-In simple terms, in filter coffee extraction (e.g., pour-over), we generally use the following formula to estimate the extraction yield (EY), where $B$ represents the beverage weight, and $D$ represents coffee dose.
+In simple terms, for filter coffee extraction (e.g., pour-over), we generally use the following formula to estimate the extraction yield (EY), where $B$ represents the beverage weight, and $D$ represents coffee dose.

 $$ \mathrm{EY} = \displaystyle\frac{\mathrm{TDS} * B}{D} $$

-For example, if we brew a cup of coffee weighing 170g with a TDS of 1.4% using 10g of coffee beans, the extraction yield is:
+For example, if we brew a 170g cup of coffee with a TDS of 1.4% using 10g of coffee beans, the extraction yield is:

 $$ \mathrm{EY} = \displaystyle\frac{1.4\%*170g}{10g} = 23.8\%$$

 ### How to Measure TDS?

 If we want to know the extraction yield, we must know the weight of the coffee compounds in the beverage.
 This could, of course, be done by drying the coffee in an oven as mentioned earlier, but obviously, this is not very practical.
-Therefore, how to measure the concentration of coffee while it is still a liquid became an important issue.
+Therefore, how to measure the concentration of coffee while it is still liquid became an important issue.

 We generally use a refractometer to measure TDS optically.
 The detailed principle is not complicated, but since there are already many excellent articles on this, I won't repeat it here.
 You can refer to [Quantitative Café's IG post](https://www.instagram.com/p/Co2cgyOJS8V).